 Why Self Tan for Your Wedding

 White is not the most flattering of colours and can easily make you look washed out, so it is no surprise that the majority of brides want a sun kissed look on their wedding day to ensure their completion looks healthy and tanned.
-With this high demand for a golden glow and the constant reminder of the damaging affects of sunbathing or using a sunbed, there are now lots of options on the market for sunless tanners which you can apply in the comfort of your own home!
-However, if you have ever self tanned before you will be aware of that awful stain fake tan can leave on your clothes.
-Although this can be off putting if you are planning to wear white on your big day, if done properly there’s actually nothing to worry about!
-Here’s how to self tan for your wedding and still wear a white dress…
+With this high demand for a golden glow and the constant reminder of the damaging affects of sunbathing or using a sunbed, there are now lots of options on the market allowing you to self tan for your wedding, which you can apply in the comfort of your own home.

 Self Tanning Preparation

-This is one of the most important parts of the tanning process and is essential to get right to ensure you achieve a natural and even tan.
+This is one of the most important parts of the tanning process and it’s essential to get right to ensure you achieve a natural and even tan.

 Self Tan Trial Run

 Fake tanning is definitely a beauty routine which needs practice to ensure you get the perfect shade to complement your dress.
 You have trials for your hair and make up, so why would you leave the colour of your skin to chance when it isn’t so easily rectified if it goes wrong?!

 Start your trial runs about 6 months before the wedding, not forgetting to tan before you go to your make up trial.
 It is important for the make up artist to know what tone your skin will be on the big day so that she can choose a make up colour palette that will suit it.

 You should also bear in mind how you will look next to the groom.
 If he is a porcelain shade of pale you don’t want to over do that sun-kissed glow!